Brother of Manchester bomber found guilty of murder | DW | 17.03.2020

 The 22-year-old was convicted of conspiring with his brother to detonate a bomb at the end of an Ariana Grande concert in May 2017.

-Twenty-two people died and more than 800 were injured in the attack.
+Twenty-two people died and more than 800 were injured in the blast, which happened just as parents arrived to collect their children.

 Although Hashem Abedi wasn't at the scene — or even in the UK at the time of the atrocity — his trial heard that his DNA and fingerprints were found in properties where the bomb was made.